SettleMint

 External flow purpose

-External flows help all parties understand the complete transaction structure.
-They don't transfer any assets.
+External flows help all parties read the complete transaction structure.
+They do not transfer assets from the local settlement contract.

 Auto-execute behavior

-When auto-execute is enabled (the default), the settlement executes automatically when:
+When auto-execute is enabled (the default), a settlement executes after both conditions are true:

 Timelock coordination